Trying to start an online bakery school

 There’s going to have to be a casualty.
 Something I need to leave till tomorrow.
 I’ve tried.
 But failed to do all of them.

-Just finishing the kindle formatting is to be done.
+Just finishing the kindle formatting.

 Much as I don’t mind not finishing everything now and again, I do need to be strong and I do need to make sure I get stuff done more often than not.